hotio/docker-rar2fs/README.md

 -e OUTPUT_DIR=/output
 ```

+## Using the rar2fs mount on the host or in another container

+By using the option `:shared` on your volume, you'll be able to access the rar2fs mount by going to the folder `/tmp/output` on the host.
+If you add `--volumes-from rar2fs` to another container's run command, you can go to the rar2fs mount from within that container, by default `/output`.

 ## Extra docker privileges

 In most cases you will need some or all of the following flags added to your command to get the required docker privileges when using a rclone or rar2fs mount.